MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/fileact-interact/step-1-configure-the-swift-adapter-for-fileact-store-and-forward-pull-scenario.md

 ---
 description: "Learn more about: Step 1: Configure the SWIFT Adapter for FileAct Store and Forward pull scenario"
-title: "Step 1: Configure the SWIFT Adapter for FileAct Store and Forward pull scenario | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server"
+title: "Step 1: Configure the SWIFT Adapter for FileAct Store and Forward pull scenario" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
-ms.reviewer: ""

 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: fc271544-6bc8-4d62-aba0-3fe3295f2a2a
-caps.latest.revision: 6
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Step 1: Configure the SWIFT Adapter for FileAct Store and Forward pull scenario
 Complete [Preparing to Use the Tutorial](../../adapters-and-accelerators/fileact-interact/preparing-to-use-the-tutorial1.md) before you begin this step.